Guac0/TAS-Unit-Mod/README.md

 Credit to Volodymyr Rebel for allowing us to use their nice MGSR-inspired eyepatch mod! (contact us for proof in a screenshot of email) https://steamcommunity.com/workshop/filedetails/?id=588179142

-Credit to Axebeard for making his nice Window Breaker mod available to the Arma community at large to repack. https://steamcommunity.com/sharedfiles/filedetails/?id=1578884800
+Credit to Axebeard for making their nice Window Breaker mod available to the Arma community at large to repack. https://steamcommunity.com/sharedfiles/filedetails/?id=1578884800

 Credit to ArmedVeteran (and by extension Needles) for allowing the Arma community to repack their great M224 Mortar mod. https://steamcommunity.com/sharedfiles/filedetails/?id=2472780935

-Credit to MrSanchez for releasing his Headlamps mod under APL-SA and allowing the Arma community to repack his nice mod. https://steamcommunity.com/sharedfiles/filedetails/?id=930264602
+Credit to MrSanchez for releasing their Headlamps mod under APL-SA and allowing the Arma community to repack their nice mod. https://steamcommunity.com/sharedfiles/filedetails/?id=930264602

-Credit to Zabuzard for releasing his Mighty GAU-8 Avenger mod under GPL_v3 and allowing the Arma community to repack their amazing mod. https://steamcommunity.com/sharedfiles/filedetails/?id=784218341
+Credit to Zabuzard for releasing their Mighty GAU-8 Avenger mod under GPL_v3 and allowing the Arma community to repack their amazing mod. https://steamcommunity.com/sharedfiles/filedetails/?id=784218341

 Credit to Kettle/Myke_Towers for their exceptional Aurora Labs mod, which they have given to the Arma community for use and improvement. https://steamcommunity.com/sharedfiles/filedetails/?id=2573399651